icyphox/site/pages/_index.md

 </h1>

 Hi!
 I'm Anirudh.
-I'm currently majoring in Computer Science and I generally do computer security stuff.
+I'm currently majoring in Computer Science and I dabble in computer security.
-When I'm not breaking things, I write (pretty) bad code in the [Nim](https://nim-lang.org) programming language.
-Or Python, otherwise.
+When I'm not breaking things, I write (terrible) code in the [Nim](https://nim-lang.org) programming language.
 I enjoy using Linux systems, and I'm the kind of guy who "*rices*" and has his [dotfiles](https://github.com/icyphox/dotfiles) under version control.
 I do a bunch of other things too, which you can read all about [here](/about).

 Want to contact me?
-The best way is via email (plain-text please), at [x@icyphox.sh](mailto:x@icyphox.sh) or via [Twitter](https://twitter.com/icyphox) DMs.
+The best way is via email, at [x@icyphox.sh](mailto:x@icyphox.sh) or via [Twitter](https://twitter.com/icyphox) DMs.

 # latest post